 Selling on social platforms can be a good way to highlight the antiques you are selling, and reach a wider audience.
 Typically, most businesses will pair selling on social media with another platform, such as a dedicated online store.

 The antique market relies heavily on fostering trust through your brand.
 Your customers will need to trust that you’re selling them authentic products at a fair price before they will make a purchase.

 This is why your brand is so important.

 Your branding should help you communicate your values as a business.
 For example, using colors such as gold could help communicate the luxurious nature of what you’re selling.

-Research other online antique sellers and see what colors they use, what their logo looks like, and how they have styled their website.
-View them like you are a customer – and ask ‘would I buy from them?’ – then take the parts that work, and use them as inspiration to create your brand.
+Conduct market research and analyze other online antique sellers to see what colors they use, what their logo looks like, and how they have styled their website.
+View them like you’re a customer – and ask “would I buy from them?” – then take the parts that work, and use them as inspiration to create your brand.